 Perhaps the Playbrave Club was created just to fool Major Duncan?
 I kinda doubt that.
 This is the first time we've seen it, but it has all the earmarks of a legitimate Wild Eagle brainstorm (swingin' band, scantily clad Hekawi ladies).
 But shouldn't the Sarge be sharing in the intake, since he and Wild Eagle are partners?
 And wouldn't this venture be cutting into the saloon's night time profits?
-Regardless, it didn't last long--only this one episode--so maybe expenses did it in.
-I will say I'm sorry we never saw the Playbrave Club again.

-Agarn, meanwhile, justifies his snitching to the Sarge: "I'm a buddy second, but I'm a soldier first!"
+Back to the action, as Agarn justifies his snitching to the Sarge: "I'm a buddy second, but I'm a soldier first!"
 Sergeant O'Rourke stands ready to take his punishment.....

 And ends up commissioned Second Lieutenant O'Rourke.
 Duncan explains that leadership is the reason.
 "Any man who can lead me to a place like this is officer material!"
 The Major also drops a, well, major hint in O'Rourke's lap when the Sarge gently protests and cites Parmenter as an example.
 "The Army is looking for men, not housekeepers!"
 The usually sharp Sarge is too stunned to notice the answer right in front of him, so there's nothing to do but enjoy the dancing Squirrels as the band plays on.